RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Description    : it is used for get solved questions of subject matter expert.

-Parameterss      :smeid=7
+Parameters      :smeid=7

-Body           : none
+Body           : None

 Response        :